b-star-fellowship/b-star-fellowship.github.io/jobs.md

  - _When I was interviewing people and they had no questions afterwards, that was a red flag.
 I want to hire people who are not just technically competant, but curious and excited about my work._

  - Make sure you get enough sleep and have eaten a meal 1-2 hours before your interview.
-Solving technical problems while hungry sucks, interviewing after having just eaten also sucks.
+Solving technical problems while you're hungry is like mirror mode in mario kart.
 Go to the bathroom beforehand too.

  - Don't be late.